- Outdoor Recreation

 Elevation Gain: 1,625′

-Beehive Basin was named one of the world's greatest hikes and for excellent reasons.
+Beehive Basin was named one of the world's greatest hikes, and for excellent reason.
 This hike provides easy access to stunning alpine terrain.
 If you're looking for lakes, towering peaks, and a well-trodden trail, then head to Beehive Basin.

 Location: Portal Creek, Gallatin Canyon, Gallatin Range